amcquistan/java-for-devs/High Level Into to Java for Developers.md

 Java classes are composed of members that can be separated into fields which hold state data and methods which provide behavior usually based off the state held in fields.
 Both fields and methods are further subdivided into class members (aka static) and instance members.
 Methods are required to specify their return types which can be any primitive or reference type or, could return nothing and in that case are known as void.

+There is one more thing to meantion about class members, specifically fields, which is that until they are explicitly initalized they receive default values as listed below.

+* numeric primitives like double and int are implicitly initialized to zero (ie, ints are 0 and doubles are 0.0)
+* booleans default to false
+* reference types default to null

 *Code samples from class_members project*

 This example program is broken up into two files as a more realistic example.